Wool: Scouring

 Wool straight off a sheep is known as "raw wool", "greasy wool" or "wool in the grease".
 This wool contains a high level of valuable lanolin, as well as the sheep's dead skin and sweat residue, and generally also contains pesticides and vegetable matter from the animal's environment.
+Before modern disinfection and occupational controls, raw wool could carry Bacillus anthracis spores and transmit the disease historically known as woolsorters' disease.
+Cuts and puncture wounds from sorting, packing, or baling contaminated fleece could let the bacteria enter through the skin.
 Before the wool can be used for commercial purposes, it must be scoured, a process of cleaning the greasy wool.
 Scouring may be as simple as a bath in warm water or as complicated as an industrial process using detergent and alkali in specialized equipment.

 In north west England, special potash pits were constructed to produce potash used in the manufacture of a soft soap for scouring locally produced white wool.

 Vegetable matter in commercial wool is often removed by chemical carbonization.

 In less-processed wools, vegetable matter may be removed by hand and some of the lanolin left intact through the use of gentler detergents.
 This semigrease wool can be worked into yarn and knitted into particularly water-resistant mittens or sweaters, such as those of the Aran Island fishermen.
 Lanolin removed from wool is widely used in cosmetic products such as hand creams.

+Carding, combing, and finishing

+After washing, wool is carded and may also be combed.
+Carded short-staple fibre is used for soft, bulky woollen yarn, while combed long-staple fibre is used for smoother and stronger worsted yarn.
+Finishing treatments can reduce felting, improve machine washability, protect against insects, or alter handle and appearance.
+The chlorine-Hercosett process is a common shrink-resist treatment; chlorine-free alternatives have also been developed.